 Akron, Ohio is Experiencing an Opiate Overdose Epidemic

-Akron, Ohio is currently facing a frightening drug epidemic.
+Akron, Ohio is currently facing a frightening opiate overdose and drug epidemic.
 Every day the city sees a rise in drug overdose deaths.
 This year alone, 112 people died from opiate drug overdoses.
-Last month, 24 individuals, if not more overdosed at EST (Everybody Stands Together) FEST Music Festival in Ohio and were hospitalized.
+Last month, 24 individuals, if not more overdosed at EST (Everybody Stands Together) FEST Music Festival in Ohio and underwent hospitalization.

 CNN also stated that on Thursday night, September 8th, 4 people lost their lives to an opiate overdose.
 Only a day later, on Friday night, September 9th, the city authorities reported, responding to at least another 24 individuals that overdosed.
 Unlike those who overdosed at the music festival last month, on Friday night, the 24 incidents were all separate cases.
 Ohio authorities in Akron speculate that people are lacing Heroin with the powerful synthetic opiates Fentanyl and Carfentanil.